Jump to content

 II.
 DISCORDANT BROTHERS

-Restoring balance to Arinar was a lasting concern for Nuadu; yet, he gave much thought to following Garahan's plan and creating his own living beings to protect the world.
+Restoring balance to Arinar remained a lasting concern for Nuadu; yet, he gave much thought to following Garahan's plan and creating his own living beings to protect the world.
 Having gathered a handful of starlight, Nuadu took hold of his divine breath and created the elves, the Firstborn.
 These marvelous creatures were not subject to the rules of time, their lives spanning centuries.
 Thus, Nuadu entrusted his children with guarding the Spear and enhancing Arinar's splendor.
-After settling the forests right up their alley, the elves mastered all kinds of arts and crafts in a blink of an eye.
-It was due to their natural gift, as well as their lord's aid, that they owed their remarkable records.
+After settling the forests right up their alley, the elves mastered all kinds of arts and crafts in a blink of an eye, owing their exceptional skill to both their innate gifts and their lord's assistance.

-However, the Gods were wrapped up too much in their designs to keep an eye on their rebellious brother.
-Imprisoned deep underground, Garahan endured great pain as his blood flowed from wounds suffered in the First Battle.
+However, the Gods were too engrossed in their designs to keep an eye on their rebellious brother.
+Confined deep underground, Garahan suffered great pain as his blood seeped from wounds sustained in the First Battle.
 Though more than sheer blood, it was Garahan's anguish and resentment that manifested and gave rise to a dark spirit, Titorion, a demon fueled by the rage and despair that tore Garahan.
-Ethereal at first, Titorion found his way out of the underworld, his body forming from the dirt and mud he dug through.
-Resembling Garahan himself and infused with will to live and reign inherited with his blood, Titorion sought out the remnants of the Jakkars in distant lands, who caught a sense of their master's blood in the demon and accepted him as their new lord.
+Ethereal at first, Titorion clawed his way out of the underworld, his body forming from the dirt and mire he dug through.
+Bearing a resemblance to Garahan and imbued with a fierce will to live and reign, inherited through his blood, Titorion sought out the scattered jakkars in distant lands, who caught a sense of their master's blood in the demon and accepted him as their new lord.

-Over centuries, Titorion amassed a formidable army to free Garahan.
-As envisioned by Nuadu and Harad, both the Sun and Moon's light were deadly to the Jakkars, so Titorion protected his forces beneath his expansive wings.
-The Jakkar assault caught the Firstborn off guard, as the elves were unprepared to counter such a formidable enemy – and suffered even greater losses as they retreated into their forests.
-The Jakkars finally met their match when the skillful and brave commander Alestin led the elven army to turn the tide and defeat the invaders, putting them to flight.
-The Firstborn won the war, but their victory came at a high cost.
+Over the centuries, Titorion amassed a formidable army to free Garahan.
+As envisioned by Nuadu and Harad, both the Sun and the Moon's light were deadly to the jakkars, so Titorion protected his forces beneath his vast wingspan.
+The jakkar assault caught the Firstborn off guard, leaving them ill-equipped to confront such a formidable foe – and they suffered even greater losses as they retreated into their woods.
+The jakkars finally met their match when the adept and valiant commander Alestin marshaled the elven army, turning the tide and routing the invaders.
+The Firstborn emerged victorious, but their triumph was dearly bought.

-Meanwhile, Nuadu and Harad kept a close eye on the events unfolding in Arinar, both growing enraged by the sight of the Jakkars' ruthless and atrocious acts.
-The notion of exterminating Garahan's creatures even crossed Harad's mind, but Nuadu calmed his brother's wrath by reminding him that the Jakkars were children of Arinar – much like all the other beings there.
-Nuadu was disheartened to see his own children unable to repel the enemy in their darkest hour, recognizing that even great wisdom was insufficient for the elves to fulfill their role as the true guardians of Arinar.
-Thus, it became clear to the Gods that the Firstborn would need companions to fight alongside them, both distinct and alike.
-When golden-haired Harad heard his brother's proposal, he burst into laughter and scattered a handful of bright sparks into Arinar, which descended from the sky for seven days and nights.
-When they touched the ground, these sparks turned into humans.
-Their lives were brief, much like coals in a flame, but just as hot and bright.
-They encompassed both good and evil, akin to fire – yet in their own discretion.
-So the humans joined their Firstborn brethren as the Sentinels of Arinar.
+Meanwhile, Nuadu and Harad kept a close eye on the events unfolding in Arinar, both growing enraged by the sight of the jakkars' savage and heinous deeds.
+Harad briefly entertained the thought of annihilating Garahan's progeny, but Nuadu quelled his brother's fury, reminding him that the jakkars were Arinar's children – akin to all its other inhabitants.
+Nuadu lamented that his progeny struggled to repulse the enemy in their darkest hour, acknowledging that even profound wisdom was insufficient for the elves to fulfill their role as the true guardians of Arinar.
+It dawned upon the Gods that the Firstborn would need companions to fight alongside them, both distinct and alike.
+Once he heard his brother's proposal, the golden-haired Harad burst into laughter, scattering a handful of bright sparks into Arinar that descended from the sky for seven days and nights.
+Upon reaching the earth, these sparks turned into humans – fleeting in existence, like embers in a blaze, but equally intense and luminous.
+They embodied both virtue and vice, reminiscent of fire itself, yet in their own discretion.
+And so, the humans took their place alongside their Firstborn kin as the Sentinels of Arinar.

 The elves were benevolent to the humans arriving in Arinar, treating them as younger siblings.
-Meanwhile, the Firstborn knew very well that the human race would never measure up to the elves, who would always be three steps ahead of Harad’s mortal children.
-Thereby, the elves revealed to the humans the wisdom of hunting and fishing, agriculture and architecture – while Harad's children proved to be quick and eager learners.
-With lives too short to grasp the elves' wisdom, the humans passed on their learning to further generations.
-Over the centuries, human clans settled vast lands, draining swamps and clearing forests, thus encroaching upon the Firstborn's lands and stirring resentment amongst Nuadu's progeny – unpleasant rumors circulated that Arinar had been a better place before the humans arrived.
-Alas, neither did the humans take the elves kindly, regarding them as arrogant and aloof.
-The memory of the once-strong friendship between the two races soon faded, with even the slightest provocation threatening to spark a great conflagration.
+Yet, the Firstborn knew very well that the human race would never measure up to the elves, who would always remain three steps ahead of Harad’s mortal progeny.
+Thereby, the elves revealed to the humans their wisdom of hunting and fishing, agriculture and architecture, and Harad's children proved to be adept and enthusiastic students.
+With lifespans too brief to grasp the elves' wisdom, the humans passed on their learning to further generations.
+Over the centuries, the human clans settled vast lands, draining swamps and clearing woodlands, thereby encroaching upon the Firstborn's domain and stirring resentment amongst Nuadu's offspring.
+Unpleasant rumors circulated that Arinar had been a better place before the humans arrived.
+Alas, neither did the humans take the elves kindly, viewing them as arrogant and aloof.
+The memory of the once robust bond between the races gradually faded, with the smallest of slights threatening to ignite a great conflagration.

-The fragile peace crumbled once Berengar's beautiful daughter – the offspring of a mighty human leader and sorcerer – slipped away from home to follow the Firstborn she fell in love with.
-Consumed by rage, Berengar rallied his forces to march against the elves, garnering support from many leaders of other clans who also harbored animosity towards the Firstborn.
+The fragile peace shattered once Berengar's beautiful daughter – the offspring of a mighty human chieftain and sorcerer – slipped away from home to follow the Firstborn she had fallen for.
+Consumed by rage, Berengar rallied his forces to march against the elves, garnering support from many leaders of other clans who shared his animosity towards the Firstborn.
 This marked the onset of the War of the Moon and the Sun.
-Although the elves were outnumbered and outmatched by Harad's offspring, they eventually emerged victorious as they were superior in all other respects.
-They persuaded several human leaders, disillusioned with the prospect of defeating Nuadu's offspring, to defect to their side.
+Despite being outnumbered and outmatched by Harad's offspring, the elves ultimately triumphed, owing to their superiority in all other respects.
+They persuaded several human leaders to switch allegiances, disillusioned with the prospect of defeating Nuadu's progeny.
 Overwhelmed, Berengar and his allies had no choice but to curse their traitorous kin and the elves, and to seek a new homeland.
-So they exiled to the far northern lands and settled in the snow-capped mountains – thus beginning a new chapter of hardship and self-sufficiency.
-Ever since, the Mountain Clans have fostered a legacy of enmity towards the humans and the elves in all their descendants.
+They exiled to the northernmost lands and settled in the snowbound mountains, thus beginning a new chapter of hardship and self-sufficiency.
+Ever since, the Mountain Clans harbored a legacy of enmity towards the humans and the elves in all their descendants.
 Once the human race split into two, the War of the Moon and the Sun drew to a close.

-So spoke the blind old man, whose insatiable lust for power had once thrust the world into disasters and wars, pushing Arinar on the edge of doom…
+So spoke a blind old man, whose insatiable lust for power had once thrust the world into disasters and wars, pushing Arinar on the edge of doom…

 image.gif